SpoonLabs/astor/README.md

 We recommend to remove all package-info.java files from the project to repair (You can use command: `find . -name "package-info.java" -type f -delete`).

-We provide an implementation of GenProg repair algorithm called jGenProg.The class to run it is: fr.inria.main.evolution.MainjGenProg
+We provide an implementation of GenProg repair algorithm called jGenProg.The class to run it is:

+    fr.inria.main.evolution.MainjGenProg

-After the execution of a repair attempt, Astor writes in the output folder (property 'workingDirectory'in the mentioned file), a folder with all the variants that fulfill the goals i.e., repair the bugs.
+After the execution of a repair attempt, Astor writes in the output folder (property `workingDirectory` in the mentioned file), a folder with all the variants that fulfill the goals i.e., repair the bugs.
 Each variant folder contains the files that Astor have analyzed (and eventually modified).
 Additionally, it contains a file called 'Patch.xml' that summarized all changes done in the variant.

-You can build the Maven classpath with `mvn dependency:build-classpath `
+The summary of the execution is alsoprinted on the screen at the end of the execution.
+If there is at least one solution, it prints “Solution found” and then it lists the program variants that are solution i.e., they fixed versions of the program.
+Then, if you go to the folder to each of those variants, the file patch appears, which summarizes the changes done for repairing the bug.
+In other words, the file `patch.xml` is only present if the variant is a valid solution (fixes the failing test and no regression).
+If Astor does not find any solution in the execution, it prints at the screen something like “Not solution found”.

 **jGenProg**